ButcherBox Subscription Review

 So naturally Mike wondered, why wasn’t everyone eating it?
 Today, only 1% of the beef consumed in the US is 100% grass-fed.

-But, ButcherBox was born with the goal to make grass-fed beef more accessible than ever, and has since expanded to heritage-breed pork, wild-caught seafood, and organic chicken.
+But, ButcherBox was born with the goal to make grass-fed beef more accessible than ever, and has since expanded to pork raised crate free, wild-caught seafood, and organic chicken.

 Wild caught seafood is caught in natural habitats, meaning these products are not raised in captivity.
 Using methods that do not destroy[3] the natural microbiology of the habitat while also taking appropriate numbers from the population is essential to caring for the environment.